 Applying for Financial Aid

-For veterans, or their eligible dependents, the financial aid process involves three steps:
+For veterans, or their eligible dependents, the financial aid process involves two steps:

 - Begin by obtaining a letter of eligibility from your regional Veterans Affairs Office.